harmonytan/harmonytan.github.io/README.md

 > When deploying to GitHub Pages, nothing special is required. `scripts/site.js` infers the correct base path, but you can override it by defining `window.__BLOG_BASE_PATH__` before loading the scripts.

+### Assets & covers

+- Put shared images (e.g., hero covers) in `assets/` and reference them with an absolute path in front matter, e.g. `image: /assets/cover-name.jpg`.
+- The favicon lives at `favicon.svg` and is linked from the HTML pages.

 ## Project map

 - `index.html` — home hero and intro